[Image: Artful Agony]

 I have come to seek out other chronically ill and disabled people as friends over and above non-disabled people because they often have a level of grit, compassion and groundedness I rarely find in non-disabled people.

 I’ve also reached a point where I’m not very interested in friendships or romantic relationships with the non-disabled any more.
-There are exceptions, but often the average relatively-privileged non-disabled person doesn’t seem to have much to teach me about life and is far too quick to assume they have access to wisdom that I don’t (mainly it seems just by virtue of not being ill) and is determined to pass it on.
-I could handle the first issue, but the second is the deal breaker: it’s tiring warding off that level of (even subconscious) contempt from someone you’ve let into your personal life, when your spoons are so low anyway.
+There are exceptions, but often the average relatively-privileged non-disabled person doesn’t seem to have much to teach me about life and is far too quick to assume they have access to wisdom that I don’t (mainly it seems just by virtue of not being ill).
+I could handle the first issue, but the second is the deal breaker: it’s tiring warding off that level of contempt from someone you’ve let into your personal life, even if their contempt is not at the level of conscious awareness.

 This week’s anti-ablesplaining tip